dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 an account to log into the f5 instance to look at logs, name of the ASM policy to see why attacks are getting through, and the URL of the application you want to test.

-2.2.1 - To populate the configuration file, use the Terminal and go to directory /home/f5student/.local/bin.
+2.2.1 - To populate the configuration file, use the Terminal and go to f5 waf tester directory .

+	cd /home/f5student/.local/bin

 	Then execute:
 	./f5_waf_tester --init

 	Note: there are two dashes before init

 .. code-block:: bash

+	  cd /home/f5student/.local/bin
       ./f5-waf-tester –init

 This will run you through a wizard where you will populate: